domschl/NadaLisp/README.md

 ### Known problems

 - Nested anonymous function definitions may cause leaks.
 Workaround: use named functions.
 Also probablematic are complex expressions with named let: also a source of leaks.

+-> See [SymLisp](https://github.com/domschl/symlisp) for an implementation that doesn't suffer from leaks due to usage of a mark/sweep garbage collector.

 ## Jupyter Kernel for NadaLisp